Usually when we think of grief we think of the loss of a loved one. And yet grief and loss can be about so much more.

 And that can leave you struggling now.

 Much has been written about the stages of grief and loss.
 Frequently they are identified as:

 And while it can be helpful to be aware of the stages of grief and loss, there is still the painful experience of moving them.

 Often we want to avoid the pain.
 Sometimes we numb it through alcohol and drugs.
 Unfortunately that only buries it, leaving you vulnerable to have it emerge later, sometimes much later.

 Or it leaves you cutoff from the emotional fullness of your life now.
 It becomes important to know how to comfort your body and soothe your soul.

 “I didn’t want to grieve the loss of not being able to have a child.
 I thought if I grieved it that would make it real.
 Instead I just drank and sank into a depression.
 But it was real.
 It was a difficult journey to move through that pain.
 I will always be sad that I couldn’t have children.
 But at least I can move forward in my life without that unbearable pain.”

-That said, there are easier ways through it and you don’t have to move through it alone.
+That said, there are easier ways through it.
+If you choose therapy, you don’t have to face it alone.